Nevertheless, HELL managed to improve several aspects of the Hagelin design,

 possible cryptographic period.
 Each wheel carries a number that corresponds

 to the number of steps.
-Unlike the CX-52, that was supplied with
+Unlike the CX-52,

-12 different cipher wheels, the H-54 came with a selection of
+were available, the H-54 came with a selection of

 just six of these wheels, with the following number of steps: